AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 - Rx rate of the interface
 - Tx rate of the interface
 - Rx Tx rate combined of the interfaces

+The system and network metrics on which CoPilot reports telemetry data are the same as those used for triggering notifications.
+For descriptions of the metrics, see the topic "Metrics used for Triggering Notifications" in *Aviatrix CoPilot User Reference Guide*.

 Working with Cloud Routes
 =========================